Explain The Role Of The Family In Mexican Culture.

 Catholic Influences On Mexican Family

 The Mexican family reflects the Catholic Church’s influence on Mexican society.
-The family in Mexico is traditionally patriarchal and nuclear, with the father as the head and the mother and children as subordinates.
-The family system bases on the principle of patrilineal descent, which means that the father is the head of the family.
+The family in Mexico City is traditionally patriarchal and nuclear, with the father as the head and the mother and children as subordinates.
+The family system is based on patrilineal descent, which means that the father is the head of the family.

 The Traditional Mexican Family